Darley Collection12 January 2016

-Drawings of chimney-pieces created by George and Hill Darley in the course of their work as stone-cutters in Dublin between c.
-1757-1813.
+A collection of working drawings of chimney pieces created by George and Hill Darley in the course of their work as stone-cutters in Dublin between c.1757-1813.

 This collection of ninety drawings of chimney-pieces was donated to the Royal Irish Academy in 1889 by Sterling Ballantine, a stone-cutter of Dublin.
 Ballantine suggested that the Academy might be interested in the drawings as a record of ‘the high state of workmanship existing in Dublin more than a century ago’.
 These drawings are considered to be one of the most extensive collections of original late eighteenth-century designs for chimney-pieces in Britain or Ireland.

-Further information on the Darleys and Ballantines can be found in the catalogue for this collection, Special List A045, please click here to open.
+Further information on the Darleys and Ballantines can be found here.
+A full descriptive list of the collection is available Special List A045.